 Security (HTTPS)

-Your website should use HTTPS (the padlock icon in browsers).
-Non-secure sites get warnings that scare visitors away.
+Your site must use HTTPS.
+That padlock icon matters.
+Non-secure sites trigger browser warnings that scare visitors off.

 Fast, Reliable Website